 We often think that exercise is something you have to do for a specific time, with specific clothes and activities.
 While this is true for things such as running or swimming, that isn’t the only approach to physical health.
 In the “Blue Zone” areas of the world, where people live longer and more fulfilling lives, they have found that many people get their exercise in from daily tasks, not going to the gym for hours.

 Seniors can exercise at home, simply by being aware of how much they are already moving and increasing that.
-Try things like beating your heels to the music you’re listening to or leaving items outside of arm’s reach.
+Try things like beating your heels to the music you’re listening to or leaving items outside of your arm’s reach.
 Incorporating movement into your day doesn’t have to be difficult.
-Regular physical activity will add up over time to improve your overall physical health and boost your immune system!
+The littlest motions will add up over time to improve your overall physical health and boost your immune system!

 Any links included are for reference, additional information, or entertainment value only, without monetary compensation.
 Contact us on social media or at firstname.lastname@example.org.
 Photos courtesy of Unsplash.